Mashbrow/LOGIN-GRPC-API/README.md

 # LOGIN-GRPC-API
 Repository for practical work on GRPC.
 This repository also proposes the REST servers and requests described at the end of this README, in the "REST REQUESTS" part.

+### Installation

-To launch with docker-compose, get to the LOGIN-GRPC-API folder and type `docker-compose up` in your terminal.
+First clone this repo with `git clone https://github.com/Mashbrow/LOGIN-GRPC-API` To launch with docker-compose, get to the LOGIN-GRPC-API folder and type `docker-compose up` in your terminal.
 Then use the requests of the REST servicies.

-  - TP vert effectué.
-    - Les dossiers `user` et `booking` correspondent à la version du tp vert.
-  - TP bleu effectué:
-    - La version du TP bleu de booking est dans le dossier `booking-grpc`.
-Les dossiers `user2` et `booking_grpc` correspondent à la version du tp bleu.
-  - TP rouge effectué:
-    - La version du TP rouge de booking est dans le dossier `client` sous le nom `client_booking_asynchronous`.
+We hade some troubles to get docker working, if docker doesn't work you can still create a Virtual Env by using the following commands:

+(Make sure that Virtual Env is installed first)

+Then

+`python -m venv path/to/myenv`

+Activate it:

+On Linux, MAC OS `source myenv/bin/activate`

+On Windows `.\myenv\Scripts\activate`

+Once being done install the requirements:
+`python -m pip install -r requirements.txt`

+### What was done so far

+  - Green Practical Work done completely.
+    - Folders `user` and `booking` correspond to this version.
+  - Blue Practical Work done completely:
+    - The blue version of booking is in the folder `booking-grpc`, files `users2` and `booking_grpc`correspond to the blue version
+  - Red Practical Work done completely:
+    - The red version of booking can be found in the folder `client` under the name of `client_booking_asynchronous`.

 ## Client
 Folder that contains the clients corresponding to the servers described in the following sections.